josephwoodward/GlobalExceptionHandlerDotNet/README.md

                 message = "Oops, something went wrong"
             }
         }));
-    x.MessageFormatter(exception => "This will now be overridden when a ArgumentException is thrown");
+    x.MessageFormatter(exception => "This formatter will be overridden when an ArgumentException is thrown");
 });
 ```